 The stones we work with have a rich and complex story to tell.
-A stone's place of origin, it's unique chemical make-up and and the historic heritage of each stone often tell stories of fantasy and scientific inspiration.
+A stone's place of origin, it's unique chemical make-up and the historic heritage of each stone, often tell stories of fantasy and scientific inspiration.
 One of our favorite stones that continues to surprise and delight us with complexity is the Sapphire.

 For thousands of years blue sapphires have been cherished by royalty, religious sects and hundreds of cultures.
 Long thought to symbolize wisdom, the vibrant stone has adorned robes of clergy, the crowns of queens and princesses and burial ornaments of ancient kings.